maxxyryo/BinanceGridTrader/README.md

-  "dollarPerCoin": 240, // UDST devoted per pair "gain": 0.020 // Exit percentage for limit sell from marked buy price "monitor": 120 //Seconds between grid re-checks currently set to 120 }
+  "dollarPerCoin": 240, // UDST devoted per pair "gain": 0.020 // Exit percentage for limit sell from marked buy price "monitor": 120 //Seconds between grid re-checks currently set to 120 "stopLimitSellPerc": 0.02  // Stop limit sell perc set at 2%, "rsiManager": 47 // Rsi limit for GRID deployment.
+If less it will deploy it }

 ```